DrogrinHunter/sqeptech-calculator/README.md

-Part 1 – Arithmetic operations on two numbers Questions
+Part 1 – Arithmetic operations on two numbers

+Questions
     1. What happens when we call /calc/web/divide/10/by/4 ?

         a.
 Is the answer accurate (enough)?
         The app calculates it to be 2.5 - checking this against a calculator, it provides the correct number.

         b.
 Can we make it more accurate?
-No/
+        No

     2. What happens when we call /calc/web/divide/7/by/0 ?
         a.
 How can we handle this in a more user-friendly manner?
         This would bring back undefined or error on a normal calculator however on this app, it brings back a 500 response (as it's in debug mode).
 In the terminal, it brings up the error "ZeroDivisionError: division by zero".
 To make this a more user-friendly view, I would create specific error pages to display a prettier look for the users so they don't think that it's broken or untrustable.

 Optional bonuses
     1. Fix any problems identified by the questions above